What is Risk Based Vulnerability Management?

 - Most enterprises rely on CVSS scores to prioritize vulnerabilities in their environment.
 They assign a score to the threats at the time of discovery based on their level of risk.
 They do not account for changing real-time threat landscape.
 It is a good method to start with remediating vulnerabilities.

 - Along with CVSS, it is essential to consider application type and business criticality.
 Every application and device has different levels of operational importance in an enterprise.
-Hence, when critical applications are susceptible to vulnerabilities, they must be mitigated as soon as possible, no matter the level of severity.
+Hence, critical applications susceptible to vulnerabilities must be mitigated as soon as possible with the assistance of vulnerability manager, regardless of the severity level.

 - Also, it is vital to consider the age of vulnerabilities.
 Many enterprises sweep out old vulnerabilities and assume that they are mitigated.
 Any flaws that can be weaponized are used in attacks.
 Hence, enterprises must be aware of identifying and mitigating current exploits.